Multi-height distribution of rational points of split toric stacks: The age pairing and the orbifold Picard group

 \begin{prop} For $\mathcal{C} \subset \twistsector$, we have the following natural exact sequence:

 \end{prop}

 Loughran and Santens showed the remarkable fact that the orbifold Picard group of the classifying stack $B G$ is torsion free (see \cite[lemma 3.13]{loughran_santens_malle_conjecture}).
-In this article, we prove that this is also the case for toric stacks.
-In the case where $\Pic(X)$ is free of finite type, we can construct an explicit section of the previous exact sequence.
+In this article, we prove that this is also the case for toric stacks (see Theorem \ref{appendix_a_theorem_freeness_orbifold_picard_group} and its corollary).